Enterprise Value Calculator India (2026) – True Business Worth

 Technically, yes.
 If a company has massive amounts of cash that exceed both its market cap and total debt, EV can be negative.
 This usually happens in struggling companies where the market thinks the cash is going to be burned quickly.

-No. EV should include **all interest-bearing debt**, both short-term (due within 12 months) and long-term.
+No. EV should include all interest-bearing debt, both short-term and long-term.
 Non-interest-bearing liabilities like accounts payable are usually excluded.

 EBITDA is the cash flow available to both debt and equity holders.
 Since EV represents the total capital (debt + equity), it is a mathematically consistent numerator for EBITDA.

-It represents the value of subsidiaries that the parent company does not own but consolidates in its financial statements.
-It is added to EV to match the consolidated earnings (EBITDA) reported by the parent.
+It represents the value of subsidiaries that the parent company does not own but consolidates.
+It is added to match the total asset value reported in EBITDA.

-In an ideal DCF or acquisition model, you should use the Market Value of Debt.
-However, for most calculations, the Book Value found on the balance sheet is used as a close and acceptable proxy.
+In an ideal model, you should use the Market Value of Debt.
+However, book value is usually used as a standard and acceptable proxy in corporate finance.

 Related Valuation Tools